Your course includes:

 Is the course taught live?

 No, the course is self-paced and designed so that you can study it at a time you choose.
-This means you can dip in and out of the course as often as you wish during your four weeks of access.
+This means you can dip in and out of the course as often as you wish during your six weeks of access (or 12 for the tapestry course).

 How long will I have access to my course?

-You will have access to course materials for four weeks commencing from your user account being generated (within 2 working days of booking).
+You will have access to course materials for six weeks commencing from your user account being generated (within two working days of booking).
+For the online tapestry course, you will have access for 12 weeks.

 What technologies are used to deliver the course?